piqnt/stage.js/README.md

 #Cut.js (alpha)

 Cut.js (name inspired from "cutout animation") is a minimal but functionally complete JavaScript library for making optimized HTML5 sprite games and visual apps.

-Cut.js target environments are mobile devices and modern browsers.
+It targets mobile devices and modern browsers.

 Cut.js is not a physics or full-fledged game engine, it only provides UI functionalities.